 Finally, you may want to split a project to take advantage of time zone differences.
-For instance, if the company needs to work with its customers 24/7, utilizing remote teams in different time zones is a common solution.
+For instance, if the company needs to work with its customers 24/7, utilising remote teams in different time zones is a common solution.
 Besides, spreading development activities over several non-overlapping time zones can significantly reduce the project’s time to market.

 6. Scale your team up or down on demand

+It is one of the most frequent reasons to outsource.
 At the start of a project, there should be a full team of designers and software developers.
 However, once the project is released, there is no need to retain multiple specialists.
 Outsourcing allows a company to scale a team up or down as needed for each stage of the project.
 The post-release activities can be managed by a small team on demand.

 7. Plan a project takeover

 A project takeover is always challenging.
 It is crucial to consider the scope of the project, understand its complexity, and plan three steps ahead.
 Analysing every stage of a project may take anywhere from a few days to several weeks and, when you are on a tight timeline, it is easy to overlook critical information.
 When planning a project takeover, enlisting the help of an experienced IT provider greatly simplifies the task.